laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 </div>

 ### Dense Read Model and the L-spectrum<a id='dense'></a>

+To attempt to come up with an algorithm that performs a better than the greedy algorithm, we take a detour.
+We consider the consider an idealised setting called the dense read model.
+Trying to solve the assembly problem in this setting gives us an algorithm, which modify to then work in the shotgun sequencing case.

 A **dense read model** assumes that we have a read starting at every position in the genome.
 The multi-set of reads thus obtained are called the **L-spectrum**.